Sunnydreamrain/IndRNN_pytorch/README.md

 Experiments have demonstrated that IndRNN performs much better than the traditional RNN and LSTM models on various tasks such as the adding problem, sequential MNIST classification, language modelling and action recognition.

 # Usage
 `IndRNN_onlyrecurrent.py` provides only the `recurrent+activation of the IndRNN function`.
 Therefore, processing of the input with dense connection or convolution operation is needed.
 This is usedful for adding batch normalization (BN) between the processing of input and activation function.
 Just consider it as an Relu function with recurrent connections.
 I believe this is more flexible since you can add all different processings to the inputs.
+`cuda_IndRNN_onlyrecurrent` is the CUDA version.
+It is much faster than the simple pytorch implementation.
+For the sequential MNIST example (length), it runs over 31 times faster.
 For the full IndRNN layer, please refer to the existing ones shown in the end of this page.
 Just for your convenience, here is an [example](https://github.com/StefOe/indrnn-pytorch/blob/master/indrnn.py).